opendocsg/slw-judgments-backfill/2015_SGHC_222/report.md

 30     Clause 4 of the Parameters for Independent Valuer expressly provides that GTCF, as the valuer

 appointed pursuant to those parameters, is to be a “valuer acting as an expert”. [note: 8] If that is the correct position, GTCF’s report can be attacked only on grounds of fraud or partiality but not by reason of a breach of the fair hearing rule.
-In _Evergreat Construction Co Pte Ltd v Presscrete Engineering Pte Ltd_ [2006] 1 SLR(R) 634 (“ _Evergreat_ ”), V K Rajah J (as he then was) said:
+In _Evergreat Construction Co Pte Ltd v Presscrete Engineering Pte Ltd_ <span class="citation">[2006] 1 SLR(R) 634</span> (“ _Evergreat_ ”), V K Rajah J (as he then was) said:

  34 Both arbitration and expert awards, however, have the same fundamental and common foundation – contract law.
 The law upholds and recognises such agreements and the consequential awards because of the sanctity it accords to contractual arrangements.
 I can do no better than to echo the observations of Lord Mustill in Channel Tunnel Group Ltd v Balfour Beatty Construction Ltd [1993] AC 334 at 353: